rucio/documentation/docs/installing_server.md

 ```

 Parameters __idpsecrets__ and __admin_issuer__ have to be present.
-\<IdP nickname\> stands for your preferred IdP (e.g. 'wlcg').
+<IdP nickname\> stands for your preferred IdP (e.g. 'wlcg').
 The IdP
 specified under __admin_issuer__ will be contacted to get information about Rucio
 Users (SCIM) and to request tokens for the Rucio __root__ account.
 The
 __expected_scope__ and __expected_audence__ parameters are optional and if not filled,
 the Rucio server will set them to `openid profile` and `rucio`
 respectively.
 The expected scopes and audiences have to be configured
-correspondinly on the side of your registered clients at your IdP (usually you
+correspondingly on the side of your registered clients at your IdP (usually you
 can control accepted scopes and audiences for your clients via an IdP web
 interface).

-To finalise the process, one should assign the OIDC identities to the relevant
+To finalize the process, one should assign the OIDC identities to the relevant
 Rucio __admin_account__ (e.g. 'root', 'ddmadmin').
 This identity ID is
 composed of the Rucio Service IAM Account [A] subject claim and
 issuer url such as demonstrated below: